 If you’ve ever visited campus, then you know that it looks good at all times of the year.
 But one of Concordia’s best looks?
 Fall.
 Combine the perfect autumn weather with spots on campus and you’ve got a happy place.
 Some of the best-looking places include the famous bell tower, Olin Hill, the steps in front of Old Main and Prexy’s Pond.
 And the seasonal beauty extends beyond campus, especially into the Fargo-Moorhead area.

 If anyone can put on a successful event, it’s Concordia.
 And lucky for you, some of our best events happen during the first half of the academic year.
-Nothing beats the excitement of Orientation Week (Aug.
-26-29), the connectedness of Family Weekend (Sept.
-14-16), the traditions surrounding Homecoming (Sept.
-28-30) and, let’s not forget, the highly anticipated Cobber Ring Day in November.
+Nothing beats the excitement of Orientation Week, the connectedness of Family Weekend, the traditions surrounding Homecoming and, let’s not forget, the highly anticipated Cobber Ring Day in November.

 Do you ever have a ridiculous amount of meals swipes left at the end of the semester?
 Are you too busy to make it to Anderson Commons before closing time?
-This shouldn’t be a problem starting the 2018 fall semester because, in addition to the seven wonderful already established meal plans, Dining Services will be introducing Late Night Swipes.
+In addition to the seven wonderful already established meal plans, Dining Services offers Late Night Swipes.
 These can be used in either The Maize or Korn Krib “after hours” (up to an $8 value).
 So be sure to take advantage of this new initiative to get the most for your money.

 The housing options